fenago/ml-scikit-keras-tensorflow/labs/lab_18.md

 scratch](https://homl.info/dqn),^[2](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch18.html) eventually [outperforming
-humans](https://homl.info/dqn2)^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch18.html) in most of them, using only raw pixels as inputs and without any prior knowledge of the rules of the games.^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch18.html) This was the first of a series of amazing feats, culminating in March 2016 with the victory of their system AlphaGo against Lee Sedol, a legendary professional player of the game of Go, and in May 2017 against Ke Jie, the world champion.
+humans](https://homl.info/dqn2)^[3](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch18.html) in most of them, using only raw pixels as inputs and without any prior knowledge of the rules of the games.
+^[4](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch18.html) This was the first of a series of amazing feats, culminating in March 2016 with the victory of their system AlphaGo against Lee Sedol, a legendary professional player of the game of Go, and in May 2017 against Ke Jie, the world champion.
 No program had ever